nsarang/framedisplay/README.md

 - **Null Value Styling**: `null` values are visually distinct.
 - **Tooltips**: Hover over cell content to see the full value.
 - **No Size Limit**: Display DataFrames of any size (be mindful of browser performance with very large tables).
+- **Customizable Themes**: Choose from several built-in themes or add your own CSS.

 **Roadmap**
 - Virtual scrolling for improved performance with very large DataFrames.